 These sunny buildings come in a variety of shapes and sizes too.
 Heated glass greenhouses can fight against snow and cold in severe climates.
 Plastic sheeting can help create an impromptu structure to save a raised bed from unexpected frosts.
 Paneled greenhouses can help maximize or minimize UV rays depending on the material.

-Whether looking for a lean-to DIY or a larger farm-scale design, there’s a greenhouse option for just about everyone.
-Check out some of our favorite designs and styles to help you build a greenhouse of your own.
+Whether looking for lean-to DIY greenhouse plans or a larger farm-scale design, there’s a greenhouse option for just about everyone.
+Check out some of our greenhouse plans, designs, and styles to help you build a greenhouse of your own.

 Solar Garden Conservatory

 Like a gothic mansion, this conservatory style greenhouse presents an imposing presence.
 Recommended for the serious grower, these intricately-designed windows add class and elegance to any plant home.

 The BuildEazy crew offer both free and $5 plans.
 This favorite stand alone lean-to design is accompanied by a how-to video.

 Glass Greenhouse Video

 Ever watched a glass greenhouse being built?
 This video from YouTube user Torbjorn Ahman shows the steps from start to finish.